Manonmaie/Image-Processing-Tool-Kit/README.md

 Run - ./image_processing <image_file>

 # Output:
-The output image will be created in the same directory(as the executable) named output_taskx_id.ppm
+The output image will be created in the same directory(as the executable) named output_taskId.ppm